tomimick/restpie3/README.md

 recommend you use the [rauth](https://github.com/litl/rauth) library.

-By default the server allows accessing the API from all domains, CORS Access-Control-Allow-Origin value is '*' but it can be set in the config file.
+By default the server allows accessing the API from all domains, CORS `Access-Control-Allow-Origin value='*'` but it can be set in the config file.

 Session data